-Senior managers and executive team leaders are accountable directly to the College President.
+Senior managers and executive team leaders are accountable directly to the appropriate Assistant Commissioner, the Deputy Commissioner or the Commissioner.

 All Employees

 All employees are responsible for conducting themselves in accordance with the State of Minnesota's policy of equal employment opportunity.
 This includes refraining from any actions that would subject any employee to negative treatment on the basis of race, creed, color, sex (including pregnancy, child birth, and related medical condition), national origin, age, marital status, familial status, disability, sexual orientation, gender expression, gender identity, veteran status, reliance on public assistance, membership or activity in a local human rights commission, religion, political opinions, or affiliations.
 Protected class also includes genetic information for employees.
 Employees who believe they have been subjected to such discrimination or harassment are encouraged to use the College's complaint procedure.